atirek-ak/jetpack-joyride/README.md

 # Jetpack Joyride
 A basic version of the popular mobile game Jetpack Joyride
-The objective is to maximize your score
 Designed to run to Mac OS

 ## Getting Started